eristoddle/obsidian-email-attachment-import-plugin/README.md

 ## MVP

+This is a work in progress.

-Find emails by partial subject and download the attachments to specific folder.
+It currently finds emails by partial subject and download the attachments or body to a specific folder.

 ## Some issues with complete Readwise replacement.